Applying to SIPA

 - Have a bachelor’s degree or its equivalent from an accredited institution prior to enrolling at SIPA.

-- Demonstrate proficiency in the English language adequate for study at the masters level, if required, through a proficiency exam.
+- Demonstrate proficiency in the English language adequate for study at the masters level, if required, through a proficiency exam. *Note: we do not accept the at-home versions of these exams.

 Some degree programs have additional requirements and guidelines in addition to the general requirements outlined above.